liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 - Upon user confirmation, the URL and title is sent back to the Liferay instance's Bookmark services to be saved.

 You can perform these steps in your app's Xcode project.
 However, if you want to distribute your screenlet as a library so that other apps can use it, follow the steps described in the section *Publish Your Themes Using CocoaPods* in [Creating a Theme in Liferay Screens for iOS](theme_creation.md#publish-your-themes-using-cocoapods).
-This project [in this folder](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/AddBookmark-screenlet) contains the screenlet described in this tutorial.
+The screenlet described in this tutorial is located [here on GitHub](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/AddBookmark-screenlet).
 You can use it as a reference.

 ## Steps

 * Create a new `xib` called `AddBookmarkView_default.xib`.
 You'll build your UI here using Interface Builder.
-Put in two text box fields (`UITextField`) for the URL and title.
+Put in two text box fields (`UITextField`): one for the URL and one for the title.
 Also, add a couple of buttons to let the user retrieve the title and save the bookmark.
-To differentiate between these two user actions, assign a value for the `restorationIdentifier` property in each button (for example `get-title` and `add-bookmark`)
+To differentiate between these two user actions, assign a value for the `restorationIdentifier` property in each button (for example `get-title` and `add-bookmark`).
+The `xib` with the text fields and buttons is shown here:

     ![The new `xib` file for the new screenlet.](Images/xcode-add-bookmark.png)